oriongplays/ImmersiveAddon/README.md

   integration (https://github.com/montoyo/mcef).
 If WebDisplays or MCEF is available, streams are played via an invisible screen so anyone within 16 blocks of the vehicle hears them.
 If WebDisplays' screen API isn't available the addon falls back to MCEF's browser.
+Playback volume follows the Minecraft music slider and automatically stops when leaving a 16‑block radius.
 Enable debug mode in the config to print playback details in the console.
+  Note that the official WebDisplays release for Minecraft 1.12.2 does not provide the `montoyo.webdisplays.api.ScreenHelper` class, so only the local MCEF fallback will work with that version.

 ### How to add modules: